msankhala/drupal-contrib-starterkit/README.md

 # Drupal Contrib Starterkit

-This is a starterkit to help you contribute to Drupal modules and themes.
-This starterkit provides all the tools you need to get started with contributing to Drupal and it ensure that you follow the Drupal coding standards.
-This will give you a running drupal site with all the tools you need.
+If you want to contribute to Drupal modules and themes, this starterkit is for you.
+It provides all the necessary tools to get started with contributing to Drupal and ensures that you follow the Drupal coding standards.
+By using this starterkit, you'll have a running Drupal site with all the required tools for development.
+All you need to do is copy this repository and run a few commands.
+You can change the project's name in the `.ddev/config.yaml` file and update the Drupal version by changing the `drupal/core-recommended` version in the `composer.json` file and running the `ddev composer install` command.
+Available Drupal versions are listed on this page: https://github.com/drupal/core-recommended/tags.
+With this starterkit, you can start contributing to Drupal projects without worrying about setting up a development environment from scratch.

 ## Requirements